Professor Steven Vogel, Chair

 Additional information about Philosophy courses and a course guide with more detailed descriptions of current courses may be obtained from the Philosophy Department, and is available on the department's website.

-The Philosophy Colloquium Each year the department sponsors a colloquium series, bringing to campus nationally and internationally known philosophers who present papers and meet with students and faculty.
-Recent visitors have included Hubert Dreyfus (Berkeley), Ruth Millikan (Connecticut), Peter Singer (Princeton), Martha Nussbaum (Chicago), Virginia Held (CUNY), Anthony Kenny (Oxford), Tyler Burge (UCLA), J. Baird Callicott (North Texas), Geoffrey Sayre-McCord (UNC Chapel Hill), and others.
+The Titus-Hepp Lecture Series Each year the department sponsors a colloquium series, bringing to campus nationally and internationally known philosophers who present papers and meet with students and faculty.
+Recent visitors have included Hubert Dreyfus (Berkeley), Ruth Millikan (Connecticut), Peter Singer (Princeton), Martha Nussbaum (Chicago), Virginia Held (CUNY), Anthony Kenny (Oxford), Tyler Burge (UCLA), J. Baird Callicott (North Texas), Geoffrey Sayre-McCord (UNC Chapel Hill), Charles Mills (Northwestern) and others.

 Other Philosophy Activities The Philosophy Department annually publishes a national undergraduate philosophy journal, Episteme.
 This journal is edited and produced by philosophy majors and minors in consultation with a faculty advisor.
 Episteme encourages and receives submissions from undergraduate philosophy students throughout the country and internationally.
 In addition, philosophy students organize Philosophy Coffees, informal discussions of philosophical topics, about three times each semester.
-Special coffees are held annually for parents during Big Red Weekend, and for Granville community members as well.
+Special coffees are held annually for parents during Big Red Weekend, and during the Martin Luther King, Jr. Day Celebration.